Complying Development Certificates (CDC)

 When the detail is not available, you can state in the specification your intent to comply with requirements by identifying the specific clauses in the BCA and Australian standards, codes or other documents, with a brief description of the how you propose to comply with each.

-Once issued, can a Complying Development Certificate be altered?
+Once issued, can a Complying Development Certificate be altered/ modified?

-Yes, Section 87 of the Environmental Planning and Assessment Act allows for modification.
+Yes, Section 4.30 of the Environmental Planning and Assessment Act 1979 allows for modification to an issued CDC.
 The application and assessment process is the same as for the original application.

 Can conditions be applied to a Complying Development Certificate?